 Rollins Pass forms the backdrop for our high-altitude love story and is part of the enduring tapestry that we’ve written about in our books.
-We’ve adopted trails and made discoveries, volunteered with Dr. Jason LaBelle’s Colorado State University field school students with archaeology work on the pass, participated in the US Forest Service’s Passport in Time program for Rollins Pass, written multiple academic and published works, as well as several presentations, and we work to ensure the legacy of the 11,000 years of history on the pass is preserved for future generations.
+We’ve adopted trails and made discoveries, volunteered with Dr. Jason LaBelle’s Colorado State University field school students for archaeology work on the pass, participated in the US Forest Service’s Passport in Time program for Rollins Pass as well as the 2021 and 2022 Rollins Pass Bioblitz‘ of the Colorado Natural Heritage Program with Colorado State University, written multiple academic and published works, produced documentaries as well as several presentations—all informed by experts, received a State Honor Award, and we work to ensure the legacy of the 12,000 years of history on the pass by safeguarding Rollins Pass and Moffat Tunnel chronology, photographs, stories, structures, and landscapes so they are preserved for future generations.

-We hope our unique Rollins Passion shines through in our books, photographs, media and podcast interviews, when we meet fellow visitors atop the pass, and in our presentations that we enjoy giving throughout Colorado.
+We hope our unique Rollins Passion shines through in our books, photographs, documentaries, media and podcast interviews, when we meet fellow visitors atop the pass, by our trail adoption, and in our presentations that we enjoy giving throughout Colorado.

 The primary purpose of our work is to inform the public.